kamxgal/AsyncECS/README.md

 // or more convenient syntax:
 auto myView2 = database.select<Component1, Component2, Component3>();
 ```
 Each entity is checked if it has all the components listed in the select method.
 If so then we will have access to all of them from the view's interface.
-Creating a view is linear in the size of entities and constant in the size of components.
+Creating a view has linear complexity in the size of entities and constant in the size of components.